ghostdevv/neru/docs/guide/index.md

 ### Installing

-First install Neru and the adapter of your choice, for this demo we will use Express.
+First install Neru and an adapter of your choice, for this demo we will use Express.

 ```bash
 npm i neru @nerujs/express express